 Other nearby markers.
 At least 1 other marker is within 7 miles of this marker, measured as the crow flies.
 "The Gym" (approx. 7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 18, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 907 times since then and 39 times this year.
+It was originally submitted on May 18, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 970 times since then and 20 times this year.
 Photos: 1. submitted on May 18, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
 2, 3, 4, 5. submitted on September 28, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Syd Whittle was the editor who published this page.